 |May 16||Emma Cox||TBA|

 The Brea Gallery has a number of watercolor workshops slated for the coming year.
 Go to their website to view the list of workshops.

 - Tables have to be set up and taken down each class session.
 You are responsible for setting up your own card table and putting away card or folding table when finished.
 If you can't, help with coffee or attendance sheet and someone else will take care of your table.

-- Water may be put in drain in kitchen or restroom.
+- Water may be put in drain in the restroom but NOT in the kitchen.
 Please leave sink clean.

 - We have coffee duty periodically.
 If able and needed, please volunteer to help (or show others how).